Branko Bauer: Early life

 Bauer became interested in cinema as a school boy.
 During World War Two he attended local cinemas in Zagreb, which were very popular during the Nazi occupation.
-His father Čedomir Bauer and he hid their Jewish tenant Ljerka Freiberger from the Ustashi police in 1942.
+His father Čedomir Bauer and he hid their Jewish tenant Ljerka Freiberger from the Croatian Ustashi police in 1942.
 As a result of these actions, Yad Vashem honored both of them as Righteous among the Nations in 1992.

 In 1949, Branko began working in the Zagreb-based Jadran Film studio as a documentary filmmaker.
 His feature debut was the 1953 children's adventure film The Blue Seagull (Sinji galeb) which distinguished his work from then-native Yugoslav productions through vivid visual style and natural acting.

 Selected works

 Don't Look Back, My Son

 Bauer became one of the most respected directors in Yugoslavia after his third film, the 1956 war thriller Don't Look Back, My Son (Ne okreći se sine; released as Don't Turn Around, Son in the US).
 The film tells a story about a World War II resistance fighter who escapes a train en route to the Jasenovac concentration camp and returns to Zagreb in an attempt to find his son and join the partisans in the Croatian hinterland.
-However, he realises that his son is in an Ustaša boarding school and has been brainwashed.
-The hero manages to escapes the city with his son but throughout their journey he is forced to lie to his son about their actions.
+However, he realizes that his son is in an Ustaša boarding school and has been brainwashed.
+The hero manages to escape the city with his son but throughout their journey, he is forced to lie to his son about their actions.
 The film was loosely based on Carol Reed's thriller Odd Man Out, and its last scene - which inspired the title of the film - was inspired by Disney's film Bambi.